ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/development_notes/short-api-guide.md

 These, in turn, rely on implementing function in, for example,
 - include/support.h
 - include/cc_helpers.h

+The "authoritative source" for using the API is in the sample_apps:
+-
+  The most important is in sample_apps/simple_app.
+The code for this is in sample_apps/common.
+That common code works for most of the enclaves.
+-
+  vm_model_tools/src has three utilities: cf_utility.cc, cf_key_server.cc, and cf_key_client.cc which are also examples.
+  works for most of the enclaves.
+-
+  sample_apps/multidomain_simple_app is an example of using multidomain support.

+Many of the sample applications show the use of both the old API and the new API but you should always use the new api.

 Almost all important calls can be seen in action in the consolidated app:
 - sample_apps/common/example_app.cc